hsoyka/AERI/README.md

 Multi-authored papers,  posters, and workshops, where those presentations cannot be subdivided, are contained within a single entry.
 Entries with multiple authors will have more than one name in the Presenter field and more than one institution in the Presenter Institution field.
 For multi-authored work, the organization of this structured content privileges presentations over individual identification.
 Other researchers wishing to use this data set for analysis on individual or groups of authors will likely need to do some additional preparation before conducting their research.

 Some data contained inconsistencies when the program was compared with the host website and/or other sources.
 Not all institutes had a separate program, and in some cases the website or wiki no longer exists, or portions are unavailable as of 2017 (2010, 2011, 2012).
-No separate program was created by the host committee for the 2017 AERI.
+No separate program was created by the host committee for the 2017 AERI, but we have captured the website portions that exist in 2018/2019.
 In order to resolve these challenges, we have been as inclusive as reasonably possible.
 When a paper or poster appears on the website, but not in the program, we have made the choice to include it in the data.
 In situations where an event on the program may not have happened due to cancellation or other reasons, we have kept it as part of the data in order to reflect the original intent and record of the host committee and participants.

 ##### Fields
 ###### ID Number